joanvilarrasa/ts2uml/README.md

 ⚠️ Please keep in mind that this is a passion project and is still in early development.
 Expect bugs and unintended behaviors.

+## 💡 The idea

+One of the usual flows when building software is to create diagrams of the types and then code them.
+This leads to:
+- Having to maintain both the diagram and the code (no one does this for an extended period of time).
+- Or deprecating the diagram as soon as you have to modify the original idea (which always happens).

+The idea for this project is to give you a tool that generates a diagram form your code so that you can:
+- Start by coding and only maintain the code
+- Whenever you need a diagram to think about the structure or onboard a new member just generate it!

 ### 🤔 Why did I build this?